jaiakash2910/PRODIGY_DS_01/README.md

-# Population Distribution Visualization Using Python
+# Data Science Internship - PRODIGY INFOTECH

+## Objective

+Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable.

+## Dataset

+World Bank Population Dataset

+## Description

-This project demonstrates how to create a bar chart using Python, Pandas, and Matplotlib to visualize population distribution across different countries.
-The dataset is sourced from the World Bank population database, and the analysis focuses on population figures for the year 2020.
+The dataset was analyzed using Python, Pandas, and Matplotlib.
+Population data for the year 2020 was extracted and cleaned before creating a bar chart to visualize population distribution across different countries.
+The visualization provides a clear comparison of population sizes and demonstrates fundamental data visualization techniques.

-The project includes data loading, preprocessing, handling missing values, and creating a clear visual representation of population data for selected countries.
-The visualization helps compare population sizes and understand the distribution of population across nations.

-## Features

-* Load and process World Bank population data
-* Extract population statistics for the year 2020
-* Clean and convert numerical data
-* Create a bar chart for population comparison
-* Visualize population distribution across countries

 ## Technologies Used